Crisp-determinization of weighted tree automata over strong bimonoids: Introduction

 Our paper is organized as follows.
 In Section \ref{sect:preliminaries} we recall the necessary definitions and concepts.
 We have tried to make the paper self-contained.
 In Section \ref{sect:wta} we recall the concept of wta over strong bimonoid with its initial algebra semantics and its run semantics.
 We give a complete proof for the result in the folklore that \begin{compactitem} \item for bottom-up deterministic wta the two kinds of semantics coincide (Theorem \ref{theo:run-sem=initial-sem}). \end{compactitem}

-In Section \ref{sect:cdwbts} we introduce the auxiliary concept of algebras with root weights and define some basic operations on this concept.
+In Section \ref{sect:cdwbts} we introduce the auxiliary concept of algebras with root weights and define two basic constructions with them.
 These algebras may be infinite and the semantics of each algebra with root weights is a weighted tree language.

 In Section \ref{sec:Crisp-deterministic weighted tree automata} we show that crisp-deterministic wta and finite algebras with root weights are essentially the same concepts.
 Moreover, \begin{compactitem} \item we prove a characterization of the class of weighted tree languages which are recognized by crisp-deterministic wta in terms of finite algebras with root weights, as well as in terms of recognizable step mappings (Theorem \ref{lm:cdwta_finite_image}). \end{compactitem}